 Anyone can build a website that looks good; but not everybody can build a website that WORKS.
 With the DIY options available to create your own website for free or almost nothing compared to agency options, it can appear that agency options are a rip off.
 We are all just sleezy, swindling marketers after all, right?

-However, investing in search engine optimization, keyword research, and making your website optimally readable to search engine crawlers (without using back-hat SEO tactics) is how you will gain a search presence on the internet.
+However, investing in search engine optimization, keyword research, and making your website optimally readable to search engine crawlers (without using back-hat SEO tactics) and announcing to others is how you will gain a search presence on the internet.

 Want to hear about a real life example of this?
 Contact us and we’ll share some insights we’ve learned from clients who have switched to and from DIY options.